 Step 3: Future needs and adjustments

-The court then considers the parties potential future needs and whether either party should receive an adjustment in their favour.
-Future needs is about considering the earning capacity of each party, any health issues, care of children, and the financial resources the parties have available to them.
+The court then considers the parties’ potential future needs and whether either party should receive an adjustment in their favour.
+Future needs are about considering the earning capacity of each party, any health issues, care of children, and the financial resources the parties have available to them.
 Every case is different and the adjustment which may be made is dependent on the circumstances.